shapescience/shapescience.xyz/content/post/creating-a-super-ellipsis-shaped-table.md

     yield self.sample_t(0) # close the loop
 ```

-Now that we can sample points, we only need to stich them together into a spline.
+Now that we can sample points, we only need to stitch them together into a spline.

 ```python
 fit_points = list(ellipsis.sample(n))